Skylink (bus service)

-Skylink is the brand name for bus services that serve East Midlands Airport in Leicestershire.
+Skylink is a brand name for bus services that serve East Midlands Airport in Leicestershire.
 Services are operated by Kinchbus and Trentbarton, both a part of the Derbyshire-based Wellglade Group.

 History

 Skylink Nottingham

 Nottingham City Transport previously operated the Skylink Nottingham service until 2012 when the service was replaced by a new Skylink service operated by trentbarton via Long Eaton, which also replaced the indigo service between Long Eaton and Loughborough via East Midlands Airport and Sutton Bonington that ran between 2002 and 2012.

+The service operates from Nottingham, passing through Dunkirk, Beeston, Long Eaton and Castle Donington before arriving at East Midlands Airport.
+Most journeys continue to serve Pegasus Business Park and East Midlands Gateway, one daytime bus each hour continues to Coalville serving Diseworth, Long Whatton, Shepshed and Thringstone on their way.

 Following a local petition, an hourly extension service to Coalville via Shepshed was introduced in September 2015.

 Skylink Express

 Skylink Express was introduced in January 2016 to provide faster connections to East Midlands Airport via Clifton Park & Ride hub and A453 Remembrance Way which largely followed the former Nottingham City Transport Skylink Nottingham route which was replaced in 2012.
+When the route was initially introduced Irizar i4 coaches from the Red Arrow service were used, these were later swapped for Wright Solar's which ran as the last branded vehicles of the type for trentbarton until they were eventually replaced by Wright Eclipse Urban's in the 2020s.

 Skylink Leicester-Derby

 Kinchbus have operated the Skylink service between Leicester and Derby since 2008.
 Prior to 2008, the route was known as AirLine Shuttle, and ran between Loughborough and Long Eaton then Derby via the airport.

-Arriva Midlands previously operated a Skylink service between Leicester and the airport via New Parks and the M1 between 2006 and 2009, however this service was replaced by an extension of the Kinchbus Skylink service which operates as a limited stop service from Loughborough via the A6 and Birstall into Leicester, over the later years Kinchbus increased the frequency of the Leicester-Derby service to every 20 minutes in 2014 then in March 2024 the frequency was increased again to every 15 minutes during Monday to Saturday daytimes.
+Arriva Midlands previously operated a Skylink service between Leicester and the airport via New Parks and the M1 between 2005 and 2009, however this service was replaced by an extension of the Kinchbus Skylink service which operates as a limited stop service from Loughborough via the A6 and Birstall into Leicester, over the later years Kinchbus increased the frequency of the Leicester-Derby service to every 20 minutes in 2014 then in March 2024 the frequency was increased again to every 15 minutes during Monday to Saturday daytimes.